U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: U(1) CS Theory

 \section{U(1) CS Theory}

 To provide a clear picture of the bulk-boundary correspondence, we first introduce U(1) CS theory.
-We derive the boundary action in U(1) CS theory and also introduce the Wilson lines for a study of entanglement entropy.
+We derive the boundary action in U(1) CS theory.
+We then introduce the Wilson lines for a study of entanglement entropy.